Study on the Sustainability of the bYo Yoga Mat

 What makes cork unique is that it is not the wood of the trees that is used, but exclusively the bark.

-The bark is harvested for the first time after about 25 years, and then at regular intervals every 8–9 years.1 Various studies estimate that for every ton of harvested cork, 70 tons of CO₂ are sequestered from the atmosphere.2 Another study, UAB 2011, estimates a significantly lower figure—18 kg of CO₂ sequestered per kg of harvested cork—but this still results in a clearly negative CO₂ balance.
+The bark is harvested for the first time after about 25 years, and then at regular intervals every 8–9 years.1 Various studies estimate that for every metric ton of harvested cork, 70 metric tons of CO₂ are sequestered from the atmosphere.2 Another study, UAB 2011, estimates a significantly lower figure—18 kg of CO₂ sequestered per kg of harvested cork—but this still results in a clearly negative CO₂ balance.

 It's not just the material that matters

 So, first we have the results based solely on the material itself.
-However, there are many other factors to consider, such as energy consumption during production, transportation routes, packaging, and much more.
+However, there are many other factors to consider, such as energy consumption during production, transportation distances, packaging, and much more.
 Our figures take these factors into account, leading to some interesting results.

 The Importance of Origin

 The vast majority of global production comes from China and is transported by sea.
-However, due to the immense cargo capacity of container ships, the relative amount of CO₂ per kilogram of cargo is comparatively low, even though the total CO₂ emissions from a container ship are enormous.
+However, due to the immense cargo capacity of container ships, the relative amount of CO₂ per kilogram of cargo is comparatively low, even though the total CO₂ emissions from a single container ship are enormous.

 bYo is carbon negative!